Our Leadership Team

 Chief Executive Officer

-Lawyer, NGO Executive and Community Advocate for change, Michael engages all sectors of our community to break down the stereotypes surrounding homelessness and to work collaboratively to end chronic homelessness in Western Australia.
-As well as his work at St Pat’s and as chair of Imagined Futures, Michael is currently the Deputy Chair of Shelter WA and of the Occupational Therapy Council Australia, serves on the Steering Committee of the WA Alliance to End Homelessness and is on the board of HumanAbility Ltd, a not-for-profit, industry-led organisation, entrusted by the Federal Government to be the national Jobs and Skills Council driving the advancement of education and workforce development across a number of industries, including health & human services, aged & disability support and early childhood.
+Lawyer, NGO Executive and Community Advocate for change, Michael engages all sectors of our community to break down the stereotypes surrounding homelessness, and to work collaboratively to end chronic homelessness in Western Australia.
+As well as his work at St Pat’s, amongst other roles, Michael is currently Chair of Imagined Futures (the Perth South West Metropolitan District Leadership Group), the Co-Chair of the WA Alliance to End Homelessness, a Board Member of Homelessness Australia (the national peak for the homelessness sector), and of HumanAbility Ltd (the Federal Government-appointed national Jobs and Skills Council driving the advancement of education and workforce development across a number of industries, including health & human services, aged & disability support and early childhood).
+Michael also formerly served as Deputy Chair of Shelter WA (the State peak for the homelessness sector) and on the Board of the WA Council of Social Service (the peak for the WA Community Services Sector).

-Michael’s dedication and leadership was recognised at the IPAA IPAA WA Achievement Awards 2022, where he was awarded Leader of the Year in the Not-for-Profit Sector, and in 2023 he was appointed a Fellow of IPAA WA.
+Michael’s dedication and leadership was recognised by the Institute of Public Administration Australia WA in 2022 where he was awarded Leader of the Year in the Not-for-Profit Sector, and in 2023, when he was appointed a Fellow of the Institute.
+He is also a Fellow of the Governance Institute of Australia, and an Associate Fellow of the Australian Institute of Management (WA).

 Traci Cascioli